By: Ben Richardson Last updated: March 16th, 2022

 All your powerpoint slides will be printed.
 This looks like a whole page of paper for each and every slide in the presentation.
 This method is great if you want to print and lookover your presentation and inspect its changes coming onto paper.

 This prints each slide as before, as well as all of the speaker notes.
 Notes Pages is a great choice if you have lots of notes you want to read through as you present your work.
 You can print these special notes for yourself.
 Additionally if there is extra information you want to print on the speaker notes you can print them for everyone to read.

 This only prints an outline of your slide show.
 This can be used if you want to look over or show the organization of your slide show.
 Having this around when giving a presentation can be helpful to know what is coming up next.
 You can view the outline within powerpoint using this comprehensive guide.

 This prints small images of each slide, with space for people to take notes.
 This is great in a setting where you need your audience to take lots of notes as it keeps them in a place where they make sense contextually.
+I also often use this as a way to write speaker notes when I’m making a presentation.
 It even keeps the slide number below for clarity.